webdreamer25/Zense/README.md

   name: 'results-modal',
   selector: 'body',
   behaviors: [
-    // We pass in the object we want to use to extend into the 'overwrites' property { name: ModalBehavior, extend: extendBehavior }
+    // We pass in the object we want to use to extend into the 'options' property { name: ModalBehavior, options: extendBehavior }
   ],
   template(data) {
     // SOME MODAL TEMPLATE